top of page

 • Become the best parent you can be.

-• Learn and practice things that make you more confident as a parent, like breast/chestfeeding, nutrition, child development, safe-sleep techniques, and much more.
+• Practice things that make you more confident as a parent, like breast/chestfeeding, nutrition, safe-sleep techniques, and much more.

-• Get referrals for healthcare, childcare, job training, and other support services available in your community.
+• Get referrals for healthcare, childcare, job training, and other support services.

 • Continue your education, develop job skills or follow your dreams for the future.

-Partners, family members, and friends are welcome to participate in the program, but as the mom, you are the main focus!
+You - the mom - are our main focus, but partners, family members, and friends are welcome to participate in the program, too!

 Anyone who is: